lwjohnst86/nefa-code/doc/submission/reviewer-response.md

 variables and their interactions.
 I really liked read in the discussion the negative points of the study, with which I fully agree, and not an attempt to hide the limitations of any scientific work.
-In retrospect, perhaps it will miss data that **clarify the pre-diabetic state, or not, of the patients (HbA1c or C-peptide)**.
-I think it would be good for the study know if some patients were taking **any medication that could affect the results**.
+In retrospect, perhaps it will miss data that clarify the pre-diabetic state, or not, of the patients (HbA1c or C-peptide).
+I think it would be good for the study know if some patients were taking any medication that could affect the results.
 Although it is a complicated scientific work to understand for researchers who do not usually use this kind of statistical studies, I believe that is described in a very appropriate and clear manner."*